 In this section, we provide a detailed importance sampling procedure for marginal likelihood estimation for phylogenetic inference based on the variational approximations provided by VBPI.

 {\bf Estimating Marginal Likelihood of Trees} For each tree $\tau$ that is covered by the subsplit support,

-can provide accurate approximation to the posterior of branch lengths on $\tau$, where the mean and variance parameters $\mu(e,\tau), \sigma(e,\tau)$ are gathered from the structured variational parameters $\bm{\psi}$ as introduced in section \ref{sec:variational_parameterization}.
+is our variational approximation to the posterior of branch lengths on $\tau$, where the mean and variance parameters $\mu(e,\tau), \sigma(e,\tau)$ are gathered from the structured variational parameters $\bm{\psi}$ as introduced in Section \ref{sec:variational_parameterization}.
 Therefore, we can estimate the marginal likelihood of $\tau$ using importance sampling with $Q_{\bm{\psi}}(\bm{q}|\tau)$ being the importance distribution as follows

 {\bf Estimating Model Evidence} Similarly, we can estimate the marginal likelihood of the data as follows